broken-shotgun/Clover-Edition/README.md

 To setup WaveNet voices for Text to Speech, we'll need to setup Google Cloud Platform.

-Follow the [Quickstart guide](https://cloud.google.com/text-to-speech/docs/quickstart-client-libraries#client-libraries-install-python) and make sure to et `GOOGLE_APPLICATION_CREDENTIALS` to location of JSON file with credentials on your machine.
+Follow the [Quickstart guide](https://cloud.google.com/text-to-speech/docs/quickstart-client-libraries#client-libraries-install-python) and make sure to set the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to location of JSON file with credentials on your machine.

 #### Play